Mapping a 50-spin-qubit network through correlated sensing: Results

 We experimentally demonstrate the correlated sensing of spin chains up to five nuclear spins (Fig. \ref{fig:sedorception}), by sweeping a multi-dimensional parameter space (set by 5 spin frequencies and 4 spin-spin couplings).
 We start by polarizing the spin network \cite{randall_manybody_2021, schwartz_robust_2018} and use the electron spin to sense a nuclear spin (Spin 1) at frequency $A_1$, which marks the start of the chain.

 First, we perform a double-resonance sensing sequence (Fig. \ref{fig:sedorception}b) consisting of a spin-echo sequence at frequency $A_1$ and an additional $\pi$-pulse at frequency $\mathrm{RF}_2$.
+The free evolution time $t_{12}$ is set to $50\si{\milli \second}$, to optimise sensitivity to nuclear-nuclear couplings (typically $\sim 10 \si{\hertz}$).
 By sweeping $\mathrm{RF}_{2}$, strong connections ($C_{1j} \gg 1/{ \ttwo}$) are revealed through dips in the coherence signal of Spin 1 (Fig. \ref{fig:sedorception}d, left).
-We select a connection to a spin at $\mathrm{RF}_{2} = A_2$ (Spin 2) and determine ($C_{12}$) by sweeping the free evolution time $t_{12}$ (Fig. \ref{fig:sedorception}d, right).
+We select a connection to a spin at $\mathrm{RF}_{2} = A_2$ (Spin 2) and determine ($C_{12}$) by sweeping $t_{12}$ (Fig. \ref{fig:sedorception}d, right).

 Next, we extend the chain.
-To map the state of Spin 2 back to the electron sensor through Spin 1, we change the phase of the final $\tfrac{\pi}{2}$-pulse (labelled `XY') and set $t_{12} = \tfrac{1}{2} C_{12}^{-1}$.
-We then insert a double-resonance block for frequencies $\mathrm{RF}_{2} = A_2$ and $\mathrm{RF}_{3}$ in front of the sequence (Fig. \ref{fig:sedorception}c and e,left) to explore the couplings of Spin 2 to the network (see Supplementary Section \ref{sec:sup_spin_chain_signal}).
-This concatenating procedure can be continued to extend the chain (up to 5 nuclear spins shown in Fig. \ref{fig:sedorception}).
+To map the state of Spin 2 back to the electron sensor through Spin 1, we change the phase of the first $\tfrac{\pi}{2}$-pulse (labelled `yx') and set $t_{12} = 1/(2C_{12})$ to maximise signal transfer (see Supplementary Note 3).
+We then insert a double-resonance block for frequencies $\mathrm{RF}_{2} = A_2$ and $\mathrm{RF}_{3}$ in front of the sequence (Fig. \ref{fig:sedorception}c and e,left) to explore the couplings of Spin 2 to the network.
+This concatenating procedure can be continued to extend the chain, with up to 5 nuclear spins shown in Fig. \ref{fig:sedorception}.
+In general, the signal strength decreases with increasing chain length, as it is set by a combination of the degree of polarisation and decoherence ($\ttwo$ relative to $C_{ij}$) of all spins in the chain (See Supplementary Note 3).
+This limits the chain lengths that can be effectively used.